jonluca/blog/_posts/2019-02-02-deobfuscating-amex-scammer.md

 #### a

 The first declaration is an array `a`.
-I've omitted the full array above because the item at index 12 is a massive (>1mb) text blob, which I've replaced with "<blob>".
+I've omitted the full array above because the item at index 12 is a massive (>1mb) text blob, which I've replaced with `<blob>`.
 It will be used to reference function names, types, and variables throughout the obfuscated program.
 We'll rename this to `data`.

 ```js
 var data = [